Small Pantry Makeover DIY (with Before + After)

 small pantry organization

-The bottom piece was just scrap plywood we had laying around.
-The *chef’s kiss* is the top piece which I made from red oak plywood!
-(You can order it here from Home Depot) It has a beautiful grain and takes stain really nicely!!
+The bottom piece won’t be seen so I just used some scrap plywood we had laying around.
+The *chef’s kiss* is the top piece, which I made from red oak plywood!
+(You can order it here from Home Depot) Red oak has a beautiful grain and takes stain really nicely!!

 I just used a bunch of wood glue and clamped them together!